AEADataEditor/docker-stata-R-example/README.md

 - `TAG` is the Docker tag you will be using - could be "latest", could be a specific name.
 Has to be lower-case.
 - `MYHUBID` is presumably your Docker login
 - `MYIMG` is the name you want to give the Docker image you are creating.
 By default, it presumes that it will be the same name as the Git repository.
+- `STATALIC`  is the path to a valid Stata license file (for instance, as installed on your laptop)

 - Edit the [`Dockerfile`](Dockerfile).
 The primary configuration parameters are at the top: